Reviews You Can Rely On

 Durability

-I've walked many miles in these shoes, and I'm happy with how they've held up.
+We've walked many miles in these shoes, and we're happy with how they've held up.
 The midsole remains springy and shows no signs of wear.
-The tip of the toe box is reinforced, which has helped avoid unnecessary damage when I accidentally scuffed across things.
-The heel cup is also reinforced and more rigid.
+The tip of the toe box is reinforced, which has helped avoid unnecessary damage and toe scuffs.
+The heel cup is also reinforced and more rigid than the rest of the shoe.
 The fabric and cushioning here feel secure, and after extensive use, they don't appear to be losing their structural integrity.

-My only concern for the Clifton 10 is with the lightweight jacquard upper.
-While it has held up during my tests, I am concerned about the fabric's longevity, especially in the vented areas.
-Outdoor walks bring the potential of unwanted snags.
-However, I am still pleased with the shoe's longevity, especially considering the CMEVA midsole that remains springy walk after walk.
+Our only concern with the Clifton 10 is the lightweight jacquard upper.
+While it has held up during our tests, we aren't confident in the fabric's longevity, especially in the vented areas.
+Outdoor walks invite unwanted snags from bushes, grass, or sticks.
+However, we are pleased with the shoe's underfoot longevity, especially the CMEVA midsole, which remains springy walk after walk.

 hoka clifton 10 for women - even after slipping in and out of the clifton, the fabric remained...